liip/LiipTranslationBundle/README.md

             by_domain: false
             by_locale: true

-You can activate, one or both restrictions together.
+You can activate one or both restrictions together.
 Once this have been activated, you have to attribute associated roles to your users.
 The existing roles are:

     ROLE_TRANSLATOR_ADMIN